Perfect Podcast Picks for Paramedics

 An excellent blog and sometimes podcast by Cliff Reid, Resus.ME is about staying up to date in all aspects of life-saving medicine, from acute medicine and paediatrics, to emergency and critical care medicine, and even pre-hospital care.

 The Skeptics Guide to Emergency Medicine (SGEM) is a knowledge translation (KT) project.
 Its goal is to shorten the KT window from about ten years down to one year.
 To do this it will turn traditional medical education on its head.

 Talks from the 2013 smacc Conference in Australia

 Join Dr. Brian Goldman in White Coat, Black Art as he takes listeners through the swinging doors of hospitals and doctors’ offices, behind the curtain where the gurney lies.The following two tabs change content below.Paramedic, educator, researcherAlan is a critical care paramedic, paramedic educator and prehospital researcher, currently working around the world as an educator and researcher.
 He has previously worked and studied across Europe, North America and the Middle East.
-He is currently completing an MSc in Critical Care in Cardiff University, Wales.
-His main interests are in care of the elderly, end-of-life care, patient safety, professionalism, immersive simulation and curriculum design.
+He holds a Graduate Certificate in Intensive Care Paramedic Studies, and an MSc in Critical Care.
+His main interests are in care of the elderly, end-of-life care, patient safety, professionalism (including role and identity), and paramedic education.

 Latest posts by Alan Batt (see all)